 The disability expense deduction is capped by the amount of "earned income received by family members who are 18 years of age or older and who are able to work" because of the expense [24 CFR 5.611(a)(3)(ii)].
-The earned income used for this purpose is the amount verified before any earned income disallowances or income exclusions are applied.
+The earned income used for this purpose is the amount verified before any income exclusions are applied.

 The family must identify the family members enabled to work as a result of the disability assistance expenses.
-In evaluating the family's request, COC will consider factors such as how the work schedule of the relevant family members relates to the hours of care provided, the time required for transportation, the relationship of the family members to the person with disabilities, and any special needs of the person with disabilities that might determine which family members are enabled to work.
+In evaluating the family's request, the PHACOC-will consider factors such as how the work schedule of the relevant family members relates to the hours of care provided, the time required for transportation, the relationship of the family members to the person with disabilities, and any special needs of the person with disabilities that might determine which family members are enabled to work.

-When COC determines that the disability assistance expenses enable more than one family member to work, the disability assistance expenses will be capped by the sum of the family members' incomes.
-[New PH OCC GB, Income Determination, p.
-28]
+When the PHACOC -determines that the disability assistance expenses enable more than one family member to work, the expenses will be capped by the sum of the family members' incomes.